Previously : IndusSoft

 STEP 3: Configuring the ODBC driver

-Following steps can be performed either from the same machine where SQL Server Express is installed or from any other machine.
+The following steps can be performed from the same machine where SQL Server Express is installed or from any other machine.

 1. Start WinSQL and select "Open ODBC Manager" under the "File" menu